Malifaux Faction Focus: The Bayou (Updated August 18, 2025)

 The Brewmaster was initially sent to the Bayou by the Ten Thunders to infiltrate the gremlin community and shape them into a weapon for the Thunders’ use.
 This he did for a while, but seeing his own kind awakened something in the Brewmaster.
 He made a fateful choice: he turned his back on the humans that had raised him and taught him the secrets of alcohol, and pledged instead to support and defend the gremlins against any who would wish them harm.
 The Thunders aren’t happy, but even some of the Brewmaster’s former human peers still respect him enough to come and learn (and drink) at his side.
 He doesn’t just brew whiskey; he crafts intoxication, and his skill at doing so is profound.

-The Tri-Chi crew, unsurprisingly, has a style of fighting that focuses on intoxication, represented in-game by the Poison condition.
-None of them take damage from it, and many of them want to be heavily poisoned to activate their abilities.
+The Tri-Chi crew, unsurprisingly, has a style of fighting that focuses on intoxication, represented in-game by Poison Tokens.
+Poison heals them rather than damaging them, and they can spend their Poison tokens for all kinds of bonuses.
 Once opponents start getting hammered, they’re putty in the Brewmaster’s hands– he can command drunken foes to do his bidding, push them around, or just burn out their livers with concentrated alcohol poisoning.
+The Brewmaster’s title form focuses on drunken kung-fu, empowering his models to spend their Poison tokens to deliver intoxicated haymakers and potent, inebriated roundhouse kicks.

 Play Brewmaster if: